katiarp/PyBer_Analysis/README.md

 ![Image_name](Resources/Fig4.png)

 We observe that on average, rural areas have inadequate service due to prices being higher than in urban and suburban areas and having very few drivers.
-The following pie chart shows that despite fares being higher per ride in rural areas, the total fares in rural areas make up only 6.8% of the sum of fares for each city type.
+The following pie chart shows that despite fares being higher per ride in rural areas, the total fares in rural areas make up only 6.8% of the sum of fares for all cities.

 ![Image_name](Resources/Fig5.png)